zachmandeville/kokako-wiki/heroku-overview.md

 'heroku auth:logout'
 Logs you out. important! !! !

+## Pushing to Heroku

+This works much like github, but there is only a master branch (it'll accept other branches, but they don't do anything).
+To push to heroku, from your specific branch, you'd use:

+`git push heroku <your-branch-name>:master

-## Configuring your code so it works with heroku
+## Configureing yr code so it works with heroku

 > ***Note about creating app on command line vs on the web: if you create your app on the web rather than locally on your computer, you miss a step.
 You'll need to run a separate command to set the git remote heroku to your new /<appname>.git page**

 ### package.json
 Heroku runs your start script, so whatever you put there is what heroku will run. (this is found within your scripts section up top.)
-It should be start: `node index`
+It should be start: node index

-## Pushing to Heroku

-This works much like github, but there is only a master branch (it'll accept other branches, but they don't do anything).
-To push to heroku, from your specific branch, you'd use:

-`git push heroku <your-branch-name>:master